GeorginaTS/portfolio/README.md

 You can also speak with my chatbot.

 > [!IMPORTANT]
-> I create this mini website, with only html, css, and javascript.
+> I create this tiny website, with only html, css, and javascript.